dataiscool/docu-crawler/README.md

 - **Minimal Dependencies**: Only requires `requests` and `beautifulsoup4` for core functionality
 - **Easy to Use**: Simple Python API and CLI interface
-- **Production Ready**: Built-in retry logic, rate limiting, and error handling
+- **Production Ready**: Built-in retry logic, rate limiting, and comprehensive error handling
 - **Extensible**: Plugin-based storage system, easy to add custom backends
 - **Cross-Platform**: Works on Linux, Windows, and macOS
+- **Robust**: Extensive bug fixes and improvements in v1.1.0 for stability and reliability

 ## Key Features